-If a port is chosen in the Sidebar, the main panel looks similar to the one shown below:
+If a port is chosen in the Sidebar, the Main panel looks similar to the one shown below:

-The port access settings are explained in the following table: Name Each port accessible to the user is listed under the Names column.
-Access The Access column is where device access rights are set.
-To es, click the icon in the row that you want to configure.
-The meanings of 9 Full Access The user can view the remote screen and can perform operations on the remote server from his keyboard and monitor. ŝ View Only The user can only view the remote screen; he cannot perform any operations on it. \times No Access No access rights - the Port will not show up on the User's list on the main screen.
+The port access settings are explained in the following table:

+Name Each port column. accessible to the user is listed under the Names Access The Access column is where device access rights are set.
+To cycle through the choices, click the icon in the row that corresponds to the user you want to configure.
+The meanings of the icons are as follows 609 Full Access The user can view the remote screen and can perform operations on the remote server from his keyboard and monitor. øb^ View Only The user can only view the remote screen; he cannot perform any operations on it. \times No Access No access rights - the Port will not show up on the User's list on the Main Screen.
 Mount USB The Mount USB column is where permission to mount Virtual Media devices on remote servers is configured.
 To cycle through the choices, click the icon in the row that corresponds to the user you want to configure.
 The icons are the same as the ones in the Access column.
-Full Access se rtual media. tting, the user can mount, read, and write With a View Only setting, the user can only view the contents of the virtual media (read only), he can not perform any operations on it. • With a No Access setting, the user will not see the virtual media even if it has been configured on the remote system.
-Note: This entry does not appear for switches that do not support the USB Virtual Media function.
-Config Sets or denies permission for the user to make changes to a port's configuration settings.
-A check mark ($$) indicates that the user has permission; an X means that the user does not have permission.
-PoN The PoN column permits/restricts the configuration and power operation of ports that have Power on Network devices connected to them.
-A check mark ($$) indicates that the user has permission; an X means that the user does not have permission.
+Full Access se rtual media. etting, the user can mount, read, and write ◆ With a View Only setting, the user can only view the contents of the virtual media (read only), he can not perform any operations on it. • With a No Access setting, the user will not see the virtual media even if it has been configured on the remote system. s entry does n 'irtual Media f ot appear for switches that do not support unction.
+Config on for the user to make changes to a 1 - ermission; ar ings.
+A check mark ($\sqrt{\ }$) indicates that the x means that the user does not have PoN The PoN column permits/restricts the configuration and power operation of ports that have Power Over the Net $^{\rm TM}$ devices connected to them.
+A check mark ($\sqrt{}$) indicates that the user has permission; an X means that the user does not have permission.